CloudyTabzy/QRemeshify-rs/README.md

 ## Requirements

 - **Blender 5.0 and above** (with 4.2 LTS fallback)
-- Windows, macOS, or Linux
+- Windows (macOS and Linux not considered yet)

 ## Installation